 When is the Medical Center Barbour data breach settlement payout date?

-Payments and credit monitoring activation codes will be issued to approved claimants approximately 75 days after the court grants final approval of the settlement, or 30 days after the claim is approved, whichever is later.
+The settlement administrator will issue payments and credit monitoring activation codes to approved claimants approximately 75 days after the court grants final approval of the settlement or 30 days it approves the claim, whichever is later.

 Why did this class action settlement happen?

-This class action lawsuit was filed after a data security incident at Medical Center Barbour in October 2023, where cybercriminals accessed sensitive information of patients and employees.
-Plaintiffs alleged negligence, breach of contract, breach of fiduciary duty, unjust enrichment, and invasion of privacy.
+This class action lawsuit alleged a data security incident at Medical Center Barbour in October 2023 allowed cybercriminals to access sensitive information of patients and employees.
+The plaintiffs alleged negligence, breach of contract, breach of fiduciary duty, unjust enrichment and invasion of privacy.

 The defendants denied wrongdoing but agreed to settle to avoid the expense and uncertainties of continued litigation.